datafold-dev/datafold/README.rst

 From PyPI
 ---------

-*datafold* is hosted on the official Python package index (PyPI) (https://pypi.org/project/datafold/).
+*datafold* is hosted on the official Python package index (PyPI).
 To install the package and its dependencies with :code:`pip`, run

 .. code-block:: bash